avarghesein/WhiteStat/README.md

 Most of the tools, I came across are much heavier for the purpose and the information shown in the UI is pretty difficult grasp for an average user.
 Mostly these tools also store the flow data in every minutes, and your storage could be piled up with Gig(s) of data in a matter of days.

-What about a utility, which is minimal enough to smoothly run on a Pi hardware, efficiently uses the storage and yet provide features similar to aformentioned tools with low latency?
+What about a utility, which is minimal enough to smoothly run on a Pi hardware, efficiently uses the storage and yet provide features similar to aformentioned tools with live statistics

 ## Features